Tutor Application (pdf)

 Become a Peer Tutor

-A Peer Tutor is one student offering support to another student for an academic subject.
-If hired, you will come in for a training session and then you will be matched with students who need tutoring.
-You are paid hourly for the time you tutor.
-Paper work, procedures and tips on tutoring skills will be explained in more detail during the training session.
+A peer tutor is one student offering support to another student for an academic subject.
+Tutors complete a training session and are matched with students who need tutoring.
+Tutors are paid hourly.

 What are the qualities of a good tutor?